Honestly about the prices

 For the impatient, who would like to start looking for offers for themselves, I will immediately provide links to the three most sensible places with the best offer.
 However, if you do not have experience in car rental yet, I do not advise you to start with looking for offers.
 I strongly advise you to read this article to the end (though it won't be short or easy).

 Car rental is one of the most pitfalls of booking activities that every traveler has to deal with.
 The lack of basic knowledge about the practices used by car rental companies, in principle, always results in the fact that the car ultimately costs much more than it was on offer.
 You usually find out about this fact just before departure or even after arriving at the place where you have the keys to pick up.
-Then you face a dilemma: pay extra and forget about the matter, or stay with the problem and suitcases at the airport, searching frantically for another offer.
+Then you are faced with a dilemma: pay extra and forget about the matter, or stay with the problem and suitcases at the airport, feverishly looking for another offer.

 Usually the first solution is cheaper anyway, because catching the car at the last minute for the rental company means that you are against the wall and you can demand a higher price.